 To infuse 200 grams of potato in the PDA media, we need to follow the following steps:

-- First, wash the potatoes, and followed by peeling and weighing, cut the potatoes into small pieces.
+- Firstly, wash the potatoes, followed by peeling and weighing, cut the potatoes into small pieces.

 - Then, cook the chopped potatoes in 500 ml of distilled water for 20 minutes in a pressure cooker.

-- Collect the potato extract into the conical flask through a muslin cloth or net filter.
+- Collect the potato extract into the conical flask by using a muslin cloth or net filter.

-- After this step, 20 grams of agar is added into the pressure cooker along with 500 ml of distilled water for about 30 minutes.
+- After this step, add 20 grams of agar into the pressure cooker along with 500 ml of distilled water for about 30 minutes.

 Mixing of media components

-- Finally, thoroughly mix the molten agar with the potato dextrose mixture and make the volume to 1 litre with distilled water.
+- Finally, thoroughly mix the molten agar with the potato dextrose mixture and make the volume to 1 litre by adding distilled water.

-- After getting a homogenous solution, place the flask and sterilize the contents in an autoclave at 15 lbs pressure for 20 minutes.
+- After getting a homogenous solution, subject the flask to autoclave sterilization at 15 lbs pressure for 20 minutes.

-- Then, take out the flask from the autoclave directly to the laminar airflow chamber for the plating and the remaining media can be kept in a refrigerator for further use.
+- Then, take out the flask from the autoclave directly to the laminar airflow chamber to perform plating.
+You can keep the remaining media in a refrigerator for further use.

 Checking of pH

-Before plating, the pH of the media can be checked by dipping one end of a small piece of litmus paper into the medium.
-Then take out the litmus paper and compare the colour formed accordingly with the colour chart of the litmus paper book.
+Before plating, check the pH of the media by dipping one end of a small piece of litmus paper into the medium.
+Then take out the litmus paper and compare the colour formed with the colour chart of the litmus paper book.

-- In case the pH is above 7, we need to add a few drops of 0.1N HCl to make the pH of the media into neutral.
+- If the pH is above 7, we need to add a few drops of 0.1N HCl to make the pH of the media neutral.

-- In case the pH is below 7, we need to add a few drops of 0.1 N NaOH to make the pH of the media to 7 or neutral.
+- If the pH is below 7, we need to add a few drops of 0.1 N NaOH to make the pH of the media to 7 or neutral.